onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-09-05-2025.md

 **Done last sprint**

 * Surge price testing on Testnet
+* Iterated on the Infused token document

 **This sprint**

 * Testing Surge pricing on Mainnet.
-* Continue work on infused tokens
+* Continue work on the infused tokens.

 ---